Colin-Duckworth/USGS_Summary/README.md

 ### 3. Continue Development of the Cancellation Routine

-I have a few theories on how the cancellation routine could be improved, but Dr. Gogineni's understanding of the underlying theory is much more comprehensive than mine.
-I recommend following his guidance for future work on the cancellation routine, as his explanations and design rationale are significantly more technically informed.
-Whomever is continuing my work can reach out to me (clduckworth@crimson.ua.edu) and I can forward the documents he shared regarding the cancellation, or reach out to him directly (pgogineni@ua.edu).
+I have a few ideas for improving the cancellation routine, but Dr. Gogineni has a much deeper understanding of the underlying theory and design considerations.
+I recommend using his guidance as the primary reference for any future development of the cancellation algorithm.
+Anyone continuing this project is welcome to contact me at clduckworth@crimson.ua.edu, and I can forward the documentation Dr. Gogineni shared regarding the cancellation routine.
+Alternatively, you can reach out to Dr. Gogineni directly at pgogineni@ua.edu for guidance.

----

 ## Final Notes